In-Hand Manipulation of Unknown Objects with Tactile Sensing for Insertion: APPROACH

-Now, we can define our score $S=\min_m{D_m}$ over all possible $\theta_m$ for the current orientation and section.
-We use this score to select the next orientation/section of the object to evaluate (i.e. the next desired object orientation to reach).
+We use these scores to select the next section of the object to explore.
+Given that each section is parameterized by $\alpha, \beta, \gamma, l$, we decompose this process into first selecting the best orientation $\alpha, \beta, \gamma$ and then selecting the height $l$.

 Intuitively, we trade off between selecting an orientation that is most likely to position the object to fit through the hole according to the current model (exploitation), and the orientation with the most uncertainty about its fit (exploration).
-We can use the mean and standard deviation of $S$ to construct the following acquisition function, based on the upper confidence bound (UCB) function~\cite{gpucb}:
+We can use the mean and standard deviation of $S$ to construct the following acquisition function, based on the {\em Upper Confidence Bound\/} (UCB) function~\cite{gpucb}:

 where $\lambda$ is a hyperparameter that controls the preference between exploitation and exploration.
 To select the next orientation, we maximize Equation~\ref{eq:ucb0} to obtain $\alpha^*, \beta^*, \gamma^*$.